johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 ### Cessation of movement ###

-Nevertheless, in certain seasons, in certain places, this dynamism has ceased to exist.
-A church planted within a nation or culture, in a former season, is no longer growing and multiplying.
+Nevertheless, in certain seasons, in certain places, this dynamism fades.
+A church planted within a nation or culture, in a former season, ceases growing and multiplying.

-Inevitably, behind its religious facades, such a church is marked by a lack of vision, a loss of communal vitality and a spirituality that has lost touch with its holy roots.
+Inevitably, behind its religious facades, such a church is marked by a lack of vision, a loss of communal vitality and a spirituality out of touch with its holy roots.
 Traditions, which may not be bad in themselves, have replaced the vitality of a living, reproducing body of people.
 Even though its religious institutions may remain dogmatic towards their creeds, the Christian community itself no longer exhibits authentic, biblical zeal for its vocation: its call to serve God's purpose amongst the nations.

 In practice, such a church or community has become un-critical in its engagement with the societies and cultures in which it lives.
 Its testimony is compromised by idolatrous values.
 Its lifestyle is accommodated to ungodly influences.
 It has ceased to be different, ceased to be transformative, ceased making a significant, discernible impact upon its social, material, political and cultural environments.